 Hours through November 3: Friday, Saturday and Halloween, 7 p.m. to midnight

 Start the night out terrified and end it with family-friendly fun to get you into the Halloween spirit!
-Dead Land offers The Portal and The Curse attractions that walk guests through the darkened woods with twists, turns and horrors at every corner.
+Dead Land offers The Portal and The Curse attractions that walk guests through the darkened woods with twists, turns, and horrors at every corner.
 Take a stroll through the graveyard with the new Crypt attraction, and puzzle your mind with Freak Out Escape Games.
-All the different attraction prices range from $10 to $15, or there is a “Scare Me” bundle that includes all three attractions for $30.
+All the different attraction prices range from $5 to $15, or there is a “Scare Me” bundle that includes all three attractions for $30 or a VIP option including all three attractions plus fast access passes for each for $50.
 When all of the scare attractions are complete, take it down a notch by the bonfire with food from the concessions or a stroll through the gift shop.

 Find more great events taking place this month in our Happenings section.
 Click HERE!